robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

 We trailed off at "Neural Ordinary Differential Equations".
 Luke and I approached this one the same as the other two (by trying to understand it as best as possible) and got tangled in the details.
-Dr. Harrison reminded us that our final paper doesn't need to include summaries of all of the papers' contents, but instead on thier claims, support, impact, etc. A good thing to notice here would have been the apparent cherry-picking of toy problems they solved using their method.
-How could it perform on some varient of MNIST?
+Dr. Harrison reminded us that our final paper doesn't need to include summaries of all of the papers' contents, but instead on their claims, support, impact, etc. A good thing to notice here would have been the apparent cherry-picking of toy problems they solved using their method.
+How could it perform on some variant of MNIST?
 I could search around for other studies on this method, and see if anyone has performed more experiments like MNIST or natural language processing.

 Dr. Yampolskiy also sent me some links to read, which I'll catalog here:

 [http://iopscience.iop.org/article/10.1088/0031-8949/90/1/018001](http://iopscience.iop.org/article/10.1088/0031-8949/90/1/018001)

-(Oooh html format, and very tastefully done.)
+(Ooh html format, and very tastefully done.)

 This paper reviews existing literature to review the possibility of catastrophic risk from AGI.
-Their references are a great pool of material for this indepentent study.
+Their references are a great pool of material for this independent study.

 [https://www.lesswrong.com/posts/a72owS5hz3acBK5xc/2018-ai-alignment-literature-review-and-charity-comparison](https://www.lesswrong.com/posts/a72owS5hz3acBK5xc/2018-ai-alignment-literature-review-and-charity-comparison)

-(Oh I love lesswrong!
+(Oh I love Lesswrong!
 The stuff here tends to be a bit extreme but I guess I'm a bit of an extremist in some domains, too.
 Also this html paper format is nicer than the other one.)

 I also like how they drop words like "infohazard", it makes me feel like I'm living in the SCP universe.
-Feeling like you're in a sci-fi tends to be a goal of "futurists", whatver implications that has.
+Feeling like you're in a sci-fi tends to be a goal of "futurists", whatever implications that has.

 "Contemporaneous unemployment has more to do with poor macroeconomic policy and inflexible labour markets than robots."

-That's a bold statement, I'll have to start throwing that around when people are throwing around thier expert opinions on unemployment.
+That's a bold statement, I'll have to start throwing that around when people are throwing around their expert opinions on unemployment.

-The aithor also believes that UBI will not be helpful when there are a lot of emulated humans around claiming personhood.
-I don't think this is relavent to the UBI discussion at all.
+The author also believes that UBI will not be helpful when there are a lot of emulated humans around claiming personhood.
+I don't think this is relevant to the UBI discussion at all.
 It also harks back to [Meditations on Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/) which I appreciate greatly but find myself wondering about how applicable it is to the real world, with its many levels of living things and their interactions.